Deprescribing in Ontario Long-term Care Framework

 In Canada, older adults living in long-term care (LTC) homes experience polypharmacy at higher rates than their community-living counterparts and strategies to reduce polypharmacy are urgently needed.

 This research project began as an environmental scan with Ontario LTC stakeholders to explore current deprescribing knowledge and practices.
-Using insights gained, our team held a multi-stakeholder Forum in June 2019 to identify behaviours that would support deprescribing in LTC and actions that would support those behaviours; the results of this Forum are outlined in our open access “LTC June Forum Report”.
-In January 2020, the stakeholders met again to develop implementation plans to maximize scale and spread of priority actions across the province.
-Several committees are now developing tools to facilitate shared decision-making in medication management (including choices around deprescribing).
-You can provide feedback on these tools by clicking here.
+Using insights gained, our team held two multi-stakeholder Forums in June 2019 and January 2020 to identify behaviours that would support deprescribing in LTC and actions that would support those behaviours.
+Results of the environmental scan and first Forum are outlined in our open access “LTC June Forum Report”.

-The overarching goal and vision of this initiative is to create an environment in LTC homes across Ontario, where deprescribing is implemented into daily medication management practices.
+The overarching goal and vision of this initiative are to create an environment in LTC homes across Ontario where deprescribing is implemented into daily medication management practices.

 Contact: [email protected]